 Let's see the three major challenges when considering healthcare system management.

 1. Providing long-term healthcare

 Long-term healthcare while ensuring a steady source of funding

-The first challenge is, of course, to maintain or improve the health of citizens by providing healthcare that meets the legitimate expectations (medical or otherwise) of the general public.
+The first challenge is to maintain or improve citizens' health by providing healthcare that meets the legitimate expectations (medical or otherwise) of the general public.
 Issues surrounding the funding of the system, continuity, and proper management are, of course, fundamental.